 Over the past several years, we have experienced rapid growth, and we are attempting to continue to grow our business substantially.
-To this end, we have made, and expect to continue to make, significant investments in our business, including investments in our infrastructure, technology, marketing and sales efforts.
+To this end, we have made, and expect to continue to make, significant investments in our business, including investments in our infrastructure, technology, marketing, and sales efforts.
 These investments include dedicated facilities expansion and increased staffing, both domestic and international.
 If our business does not generate the level of revenue required to support our investment, our net sales and profitability will be adversely affected.

 Our ability to effectively manage our anticipated growth and expansion of our operations will also require us to enhance our operational, financial and management controls and infrastructure, human resources policies and reporting systems.
-These enhancements and improvements will require significant capital expenditures, investments in additional headcount and other operating expenditures and allocation of valuable management and employee resources.
+These enhancements and improvements may require significant capital expenditures, investments in additional headcount and other operating expenditures and allocation of valuable management and employee resources.
 Our future financial performance and our ability to execute on our business plan will depend, in part, on our ability to effectively manage any future growth and expansion.
 There are no guarantees we will be able to do so in an efficient or timely manner, or at all.

-We may experience significant delays or obstacles to realizing the success of our newly-launched Desktop Health business line.
+We may experience significant delays or obstacles to realizing the success of our Desktop Labs platform and Desktop Health product offerings.

-In March 2021, we launched our Desktop Health business, which aims to leverage our proprietary additive manufacturing technologies and materials to grow the market for existing applications in the healthcare and dental markets and identify, develop and/or commercialize future solutions for personalized patient care spanning dentistry, orthodontics, dermatology, orthopedics, cardiology, plastic surgery and printed regenerative tissues and grafts.
-This business operates in a highly competitive space which may make it difficult for us to implement business plans and expectations and identify and realize opportunities.
-In addition, this business and its technology, products, materials and applications may be subject to strict regulatory requirements in the United States and other countries.
-The regulatory approval or clearance process may be lengthy and costly, and regulatory requirements may impact the timing of, or our ability to, commercialize the regulated technology, products, materials and applications.
-The success of this business will also depend on our ability to attract, hire and retain qualified personnel, establish sales, marketing and distribution infrastructure, and establish and maintain supply and manufacturing relationships.
+The Desktop Labs platform and our Desktop Health products aim to leverage our proprietary additive manufacturing technologies and materials to grow the market for existing applications in the dental market and identify, develop and/or commercialize future solutions in the healthcare and dental markets for personalized patient care spanning dentistry, orthodontics, dermatology, orthopedics, cardiology, plastic surgery and printed regenerative tissues and grafts.
+These businesses operate in a highly competitive space which may make it difficult for us to implement business plans and expectations and identify and realize opportunities.
+In addition, their technology, products, materials, and applications may be subject to strict regulatory requirements in the United States and other countries.
+The regulatory approval or clearance process may be lengthy and costly, and regulatory requirements may impact the timing of, or our ability to, commercialize the regulated technology, products, materials, and applications.
+The success of these parts of our business will also depend on our ability to attract, hire, and retain qualified personnel, establish sales, marketing and distribution infrastructure, and establish and maintain supply and manufacturing relationships.